intel/IntelSEAPI/README.txt

 Wellcome to Intel® Single Event API (Intel® SEAPI)!

+Before reading further please visit wiki to see examples of visualization. https://github.com/01org/IntelSEAPI/wiki

-Intel® SEAPI is the translator of itt_notify calls into several OS specific and third party tracing formats. itt_notify is open-source cross-platform plain C library for instrumentation of C/C++ code with tasks/markers/counters/etc...
+Intel® SEAPI is the translator of itt_notify calls into several OS specific and third party tracing formats.
+You can use it as memory/performance/whatever profiler.

+itt_notify is open-source cross-platform plain C library for instrumentation of C/C++ code with tasks/markers/counters/etc...
 Some documentation can be found here: https://software.intel.com/en-us/node/544201 For usage examples please see main.cpp and memory.cpp of Intel® SEAPI package